Skip to content

 Background

-Mohammad Fathali, Iran's ambassador to India, was summoned by Indian Foreign Secretary Vikram Misri on 18-19 April 2026 after IRGC gunboats fired on two Indian-flagged vessels, the VLCC Sanmar Herald and the tanker Jag Arnav, in the Strait of Hormuz despite both receiving prior Iranian radio clearance to transit.
+Mohammad Fathali serves as Iran's ambassador to India, having presented his credentials to President Droupadi Murmu on 15 December 2025, succeeding Iraj Elahi who departed New Delhi in October 2025.
+On 18-19 April 2026 he was summoned by Indian Foreign Secretary Vikram Misri after IRGC gunboats fired on two Indian-flagged vessels, the VLCC Sanmar Herald and the tanker Jag Arnav, in the Strait of Hormuz despite both receiving prior Iranian radio clearance to transit.
 India's Ministry of External Affairs delivered a formal warning of 'consequences', marking the first non-Western diplomatic rupture the US blockade had not directly produced.

-Fathali's summoning carried strategic weight because India is one of Iran's largest crude buyers and had maintained studied neutrality for 50 days of war.
-The incident placed New Delhi in the position of formally protesting to Tehran while simultaneously exposed to US secondary sanctions through GL-U's lapse on 19 April.
-Indian refiners Reliance and HPCL were among the buyers most exposed to the resulting legal jeopardy.
+Fathali is a career diplomat who joined Iran's Foreign Ministry in 1990.
+He served as ambassador to Lebanon from 2014 to 2018 and as special assistant to foreign ministers on strategic affairs from 2008 to 2014.
+His summoning carried strategic weight because India is one of Iran's largest crude buyers and had maintained studied neutrality for 50 days of war.
+The incident placed New Delhi in the position of formally protesting to Tehran while simultaneously exposed to US secondary sanctions: OFAC designated two Indian nationals and three Indian entities on 15 April — three days before the IRGC attack — for links to Iranian oil-smuggling networks.

 The diplomatic protest did not escalate further in the immediate 24 hours, but it signals that Iran's Hormuz enforcement has begun alienating non-aligned powers whose neutrality Tehran had previously cultivated.
-Fathali's summoning is the first on-record instance of India formally protesting Iranian military action during the 2026 conflict.
+Fathali must now manage a dual crisis: the IRGC's direct fire on Indian ships and OFAC's simultaneous designation of Indian intermediaries — two pressure points that threaten the India-Iran energy relationship from both ends.